The number of jobs for speech-language pathologists is increasing rapidly throughout the country, and Washington DC is no exception.

 To become licensed in DC, you’ll need to pass the National Speech and Pathology Exam.
 You can register online through Praxis.

 The test is scored on a 100-200 score scale, and you must score at least a 162 to pass.
-For preparation, you may review the Praxis Information Bulletin or purchase Praxis’ interactive practice test.
+For more test information, you may review the Praxis Information Bulletin.
+Specific preparation can be found in the company’s Speech-Language Pathology Study Companion.

 The computer-based speech-language pathology test has 132 questions that are to be completed over 150 minutes.
 The questions fall into the following categories: